innotrade/enapso-graphdb-admin/README.md

 ## Upload from Data to GraphDB

-Upload data (rather than a file) and automatically import the data into a GraphDB repository and optional context (graph):
+Upload data (rather than a file) and automatically import the data into a GraphDB repository and context (graph) is optional paramters:

 ```javascript
 fsPromises